Alani25/OysterBot/readMe.md

 <br>Note that the version used in this tutorial is `v0.1.06`, but you might be working off of a different version.
 If there are any other files or versions outside of the directory feel free to remove them.
 <br><img width="903" alt="image" src="https://github.com/user-attachments/assets/8816e4ce-f60d-434d-a92a-89187f1c042b" />

-Next step should be simple— first make sure your Node version is up to date by running
+<br>Next step should be simple— first make sure your Node version is up to date by running
 ```curl
 node --version
 ```